• Skip to primary navigation

 G-Floor has since changed the way they measure mat thickness in order to reflect more accurately how the competition measures it.
 They used to measure by the thickness of the base only and did not account for the overall thickness when including the raised tread design.

-With a 60 Mil thick base, the G-Floor Small Coin garage floor mat has a total mat thickness of 95 Mils.
-As thick as this is, with exception to G-Floor’s Levant design, it is slightly thinner than the other mats in their lineup.
+With a 60 Mil thick base, the G-Floor Small Coin garage floor mat has a total mat thickness of 90 Mils.
+As thick as this is, it is slightly thinner than the other mats in their lineup.
+The only mat that is thinner is the smooth G-Floor Levant design.

-However, don’t let the slightly thinner thickness of this design over other G-Floor mats fool you.
+However, don’t let the slightly thinner thickness of this mat over other G-Floor mats fool you.
 This includes any competitor mats as well.

-The reason why is that other than the Levant mats (no raised tread design), the small coin G-Floor mat allows for much more surface area than any other mat on the market.
-This translates to higher durability and wear.
+The reason why is that the small coin tread design allows for more surface area to come in contact with tires than any other mat on the market.
+This increased surface area of the raised small coins spreads out the load across the mat better.

 High Resistance to stains and chemicals